akongsylvanus-create/akongsylvanus/README.md

 ### Analysis of AI Impact on Student Life in 2026
 Examination of the high level Ai tools impact on student effectiveness and productivity.

-### Company Sales Performance
+### Sales Performance Analysis Dashboard
-Analysis of sales performance of total sales, operational profits, product sales across the region.
+Analyze sales performance to identify revenue trends, top-performing products, customer behavior, and regional performance.

 ### Sales Performance Analysis
 Analysis of sales performance of total sales, sales by Rep, product sales across the region